gsoosk/VirtualNetworkRouting/README.md

 C <-> E
 ```

-After writing a config you should make some `lnx` file that will run with each node program.
+After writing a config, you should make some `lnx` file that will run with each node program.
 ```bash
 ./tools/netconv config
 ```